Vicarious trauma and vicarious resilience

 Individual and situational factors may contribute to your risk or resilience when it comes to vicarious trauma.
 For example, a supportive working environment and appropriate supervision help to reduce the risk of vicarious trauma, as do the rewards of the work and your personal support system.

-Hernandez, Gangsei and Engstrom (2007) created the concept of vicarious resilience concept.
+Hernandez, Gangsei and Engstrom (2007) created the concept of vicarious resilience .
 In studying a group of psychotherapists, they observed that the trauma specialists learned about resilience from their clients in ways that helped them better cope in their own lives (Berthold, 20143).

 Workers may experience both vicarious trauma and vicarious resilience at the same time.
 While vicarious trauma highlights that things can be terrible, vicarious resilience reminds us that there is also hope.
-Exploring and applying the concept of vicarious resilience to our experiences as carers can be a valuable tool for navigating vicarious trauma.
+Exploring and applying the concept of vicarious resilience to our experiences as caregivers can be a valuable tool for navigating vicarious trauma.

 Other practical strategies that may help include: